 Welcome to the Used Car Mis-selling Group Action.

-The claim is not limited to one manufacturer but all major motor manufacturers and their approved dealership network in the UK.
+In this instance it is not limited to one manufacturer but all major motor manufacturers and their approved dealership network in the UK.

 On top of this affected consumers are entitled to Damages under the CPR's.

-A spokesman for the hire firm Enterprise, which uses the abbreviation 'ERAC', said: 'We use ERAC for ease of administration.
+While a spokesman for the hire firm Enterprise, which uses the abbreviation 'ERAC', said: 'We use ERAC for ease of administration.